NewPhysicsLive/DarkMatterLive/README.md

 - Loads JSON metadata files and CSV curve data from `data/<model>/`.
 - Renders exclusion/constraint curves (lines and filled areas) on interactive plots.
-- Provides a single place to compare published constraints across many experiments.
+- Helps address the scaling and visualisation challenges of increasingly busy global limit plots by organising and rendering unified constraints in an interactive way.

 Dark matter studies and search results published by experimental, collider and cosmological communities are frequently reported using different conventions, units and parameterisations.
-One of the objectives of Dark-Matter-Live is to renormalise and map incoming results onto a consistent, model-aware parameter space so they can be compared coherently, while recording the original source, the assumptions made in any translation, and any additional caveats so users can trace how a displayed curve was derived.
+One of the objectives of Dark-Matter-Live is to reinterpret and renormalise incoming results and map them onto a consistent, model-aware parameter space, while recording the original source, the assumptions made in any translation, and any additional caveats so users can trace how a displayed curve was derived.

 Website preview (static): open `pages/front/front.html` in your browser, or serve the repository locally (see below).